LanaP3/Projektna_naloga/README.md

 * summary
 * author and narrator
 * price
-* rating
+* ratings
 * categories

 I am going to get the title, audiobook id, release date, length, price, summary, author and narrator for each book from the search.
 This data is stored in audiobooks.csv file.
-Furthermore, I will also cover secific ratings and categories of each audiobook.
+Furthermore, I will also cover specific ratings and categories of each audiobook.
 This is done by visiting the actual audiobook webpage.

 ## Hypotheses